 Related Post: How God’s Plan and the Desire of My Heart Came Together

 He invented all the different people that you and I were intended to be.
 It is when I turn to Christ, when I give up myself to His personality, that I first begin to have a real personality of my own.”

 As we get to know Him, the truest part of us begins to shine through.
 Godliness–not self-righteousness–will begin to breakthrough.

 His Divine Character in Me

-Just as in any relationship, knowledge of a person comes through experience, through trust, and through intentional learning.
-When we walk through life with a person, we are affected by their opinions, their moods, and even their mannerisms.
+Just as in any relationship, knowledge of a person comes through experience, trust, and intentional learning.
+When we walk through life with a person, we are affected by their opinions, moods, and even mannerisms.
 We can’t help but rub off on each other.
 It is the same with God.
-As we spend time in prayer and in His Word, as we walk through life practicing the presence of God, we are changed.
+As we spend time in prayer and His Word, as we walk through life practicing the presence of God, we are changed.

 The need to partake in God’s divine nature is most necessary in the moments I am my weakest.

 I want to be a part of something pure, something divine.
-Occasionally, I get glimpses in nature, in art, and in family, but I don’t want these encounters to be fleeting.
+Occasionally, I get glimpses into nature, art, and family, but I don’t want these encounters to be fleeting.
 Instead, I want God to do a total remodeling of my heart and soul.
-I want to find out who I was really meant to be, before the corruption of sin that clouds and distorts.
-I’m clinging and I’m trusting that God’s divine character is being revealed in my life.
+I want to find out who I was really meant to be before the corruption of sin that clouds and distorts.
+I’m clinging, and I’m trusting that God’s divine character is being revealed in my life.
 Revealed just like a damaged masterpiece that is slowly being restored.